arunoda/meteor-up-legacy/README.md

     mup reconfig

 This will also restart the app, so you can use it for that purpose even if you didn't change the configuration file.

+### Accessing the Database

+You can't access the MongoDB from the outside of the server.
+To access the MongoDB shell you need to log into your server by SSH first and then run the following command.

+    mongo appName

 ### Multiple Deployments